Credit Shelter Trust

-Current tax law gives each taxpayer a unified credit against estate tax which allows a decedent’s estate to protect up to $11,180,000.00 from federal estate tax under this provision.
-A married couple with a combined estate which exceeds $11,180,000.00 in value must consider establishing a credit shelter trust (also called a "CRUT") either in their will or revocable living trust.
+Current tax law gives each taxpayer a unified credit against estate tax which allows the estate of a person dying in 2023 to protect up to $12,920,000.00 from federal estate tax under this provision.
+A married couple with a combined estate which exceeds $12,920,000.00 in value must consider establishing a credit shelter trust (also called a "CRUT") either in their will or revocable living trust.
 While leaving your entire estate to your spouse outright might seem like a good idea because it will result in no federal estate tax on the estate of the first spouse to die, it will cause the surviving spouse's taxable estate to contain all of the couple's assets for estate tax purposes.
-If the total of these assets exceeds $11,180,000.00 (including life insurance) there will likely be a federal estate tax on the surviving spouse’s estate.
+If the total of these assets exceeds $12,920,000.00 (including life insurance) there will likely be a federal estate tax on the surviving spouse’s estate.

-A Credit Shelter Trust (also called a "bypass" trust) will allow up to $11,180,000.00 of the estate of the first spouse to die to pass tax free to the next generation, while allowing the surviving spouse to enjoy those assets during his or her lifetime.
-Since the surviving spouse also has a unified credit, the use of a Credit Shelter trust will allow a married couple to shelter up to $22,360,000.00 from the federal estate tax.
-Unfortunately, in 2025 the Unified Credit reverts to the 2017 amount of $5,490,000.00 per person, expected to be over $6,000,000.00 adjusted for inflation.
-Since the Connecticut Estate Tax allows only a $3,600,000.00 exemption per estate in 2019, in addition to the marital deduction, a married couple utilizing the credit shelter trust can shelter only a total of $7,200,000 from Connecticut Estate Tax through the use of Credit Shelter Trusts.
-The $15,160,000.00 difference between the federal estate tax exemption and Connecticut estate tax exemption presents complicated options to an executor.
-Current Connecticut law establishes an exemption of $2,600,000 for 2018, $3,600,000 in 2019 and then in 2020 and into the future the Connecticut exemption will equal the federal estate and gift tax exemption for 2023 and beyond which simplifies the executor’s decisions.
+A Credit Shelter Trust (also called a "bypass" trust) will allow up to $12,920,000.00 of the estate of the first spouse to die to pass tax free to the next generation, while allowing the surviving spouse to enjoy those assets during his or her lifetime.
+Since the surviving spouse also has a unified credit, the use of a Credit Shelter trust will allow a married couple to shelter up to $25,840,000.00 from the federal estate tax.
+Unfortunately, in 2025 the Unified Credit reverts to the 2017 amount of $5,000,000.00 per person, expected to be over $6,000,000.00 adjusted for inflation.
+Since the Connecticut Estate Tax allows only a $9,100,000.00 exemption per estate in 2022, in addition to the marital deduction, a married couple utilizing the credit shelter trust can shelter only a total of $18,200,000 from Connecticut Estate Tax through the use of Credit Shelter Trusts.
+The $5,640,000.00 difference between the federal estate tax exemption and Connecticut estate tax exemption presents complicated options to an executor.
+Current Connecticut law provides that the Connecticut estate tax exemption will equal the federal estate and gift tax exemption for 2023 and beyond which simplifies the executor’s decisions.

 The Credit Shelter Trust can be funded either by a mandatory will or revocable trust provision which requires assets to be conveyed to the trust or through a "Disclaimer" provision which allows a surviving spouse to disclaim assets left to him or her and instead direct them into a Credit Shelter Trust.
 Such a "Disclaimer" allows the surviving spouse to decide the extent to which the Credit Shelter Trust is funded, if at all, during the administration of the estate of the deceased spouse.